chadtopaz/computational-linear-algebra/README.md

 A few characteristics of my on-the-ground course include:

--   Ungrading
+-   Mastery-based assessment
--   Flipped classroom style, including pre-class quizzes
+-   Flipped classroom style
 -   Introductory activities that get students oriented to the course
 -   Organization around weekly blocks of material
 -   Substantial in-class small-group discussion
+-   Positive psychology

 To enable you to make easy and flexible use of the resources here, I have eliminated most of these elements from this public facing version